vsink/snpminer2/README.md

 # snpminer2
-The snpMiner2 is a gene annotation program.
+The snpMiner2 is a gene annotation script written in Perl that will assist you with annotation of variable call format (vcf) files.